EmilHernvall/UglyLang/README.md

 func is only a valid type when a function is first declared, and will be substituted for the full type.

-Overloading of functions can be achived by using an array.
+Overloading of functions can be achived by "adding" multiple functions.
 The return type must be the same for all the overloaded functions.

     func testFunc =
-        [
             (string)(int a) {
                 return intToStr(a);
-            },
+            }
+            +
             (string)(string a) {
                 return a;
-            }
-        ];
+            };

     string foo = testFunc(77);
     string bar = testFunc("hello");